neuefische/ds-welcome-package/README.md

 ## The moment of truth!

-Workign in data science means collecting data and measuring and evaluation.
+Working in data science means also evaluating performance.
 Why not do the same with ourselves.
 In order to check your current knowledge on programming and statistics take this [quiz](https://docs.google.com/forms/u/1/d/19KeSS1jeObxPB2-XhGBnbyg9wyb-aNaqIeBmhADVCd0/edit)